NiloCK/monomer/README.md

 ## Config

 `go run ./cmd/monomer --help` will print available flags.

-Default config is aligned with defaults from roll-op.
+Default config values are aligned with defaults from roll-op, and include a genesis state for the test Cosmos SDK application.

 ## Building Monomer: